Quantum Algorithm for Finding the Optimal Variable Ordering for Binary Decision Diagrams: Introduction

-There are many variants of OBDDs, among which the zero-suppressed BDDs (ZDDs or ZBDDs) introduced by Minato~\cite{Min93DAC} have been shown to be very powerful in dealing with combinatorial problems (see Knuth's famous textbook~\cite{Knu09Book} for how to apply ZDDs to such problems).
-With just two-line modifications, our algorithm can construct a minimum ZDD with the same time/space complexity.
+There are many variants of OBDDs, among which the zero-suppressed BDDs (ZDDs or ZBDDs) introduced by Minato~\cite{Min93DAC} are very powerful in dealing with combinatorial problems (see Knuth's famous book~\cite{Knu09Book} for how to apply ZDDs to such problems).
+With slight modifications, our algorithm can construct a minimum ZDD with the same time/space complexity.
 We believe that similar speedups are possible for many other variants of OBDDs (adapting our algorithm to multiterminal BDDs (MTBDDs)~\cite{BahFroGaoHacMacParSom97FMSD,ClaMcmZhaFujYan97FMSD} is almost trivial).